 The main detoxing ingredients I made sure to include in every recipe were celery, coriander (cilantro), parsley and dark leafy greens.

-Now, while juicing is a wonderful way to deliver a hit of micronutrients to your body is an easy-to-digest form, it’s a hell of a lot of work.
-It’s perfect if you work from home, but if not, it can be hard to find the time to cut up all the ingredients for the juice or blender (and then clean up the damn thing!).
+While juicing is a wonderful way to deliver a boost of micronutrients to the body, it requires a lot of work.
+It’s perfect if you work from home, but if not, it can be hard to find the time to cut up all the ingredients for the juicer or blender (and then clean up the damn thing).

-I used a blender to juice my fruits and veggies, then strained out the pulp using a nut milk bag (and composted the pulp).
+I used a blender for juicing, then strained out the pulp using a nut milk bag (and composted the pulp).
 This was very time consuming, and required a lot of cleaning up afterwards.
 This was the only difficult part about juicing.
-To avoid this, you can buy fresh, pre-made juices from health food stores, or go for one of the delivery cleanse kits, but they’re ultra expensive (I recommend juicing yourself).
+To avoid this, you can buy fresh, pre-made juices from health food stores, or go for one of the delivery cleanse kits, but they’re very expensive (I recommend juicing yourself).

-Best of all, it set me on a good path for the next few weeks.
-Like I said, if you do this juice cleanse, but then go back to your old eating habits, you’re losing the benefits you gained from juicing.
+The juice cleanse helped to set me on a good path for the next few weeks.
+Like I said, if you do this juice fast, but then go back to your old eating habits, you’re losing the benefits you gained from juicing.
 Instead, use the cleanse to gain momentum and implement healthy habits.
 The day I finished my juice fast, I made it a goal to only eat healthy, fresh foods for the next month, to keep the momentum of the cleanse going, and cement in my mind the new healthy habits I was forming.

-The ingredients cost around $100 for the ten days, and that was a mix of organic and conventional produce.
+The ingredients cost around AUD$100.00 for the ten days, and that was a mix of organic and conventional produce.
 I bought all the leafy greens, herbs and apples organic, and the rest conventional, as I worked out the greens, herbs and apples were more pesticide-laden compared to the other produce.
-It is expensive, but not horrifyingly so if you consider that’s your entire food and drink budget for ten days straight.
+It is expensive, but not horrifyingly so if you consider that’s your entire food and drink budget for ten days.